Live-reload

 -

-"init" function will take care of starting the game(spawning the player, the level etc)
+"init" function will take care of starting the application(spawning the player, the level etc)

 -

-"update" function will run the main game logic
+"update" function will run the main application logic

 -

-"teardown" function will despawn all the entities so game starts at fresh state.
+"teardown" function will despawn all the entities so application starts at fresh state.

 This pattern is very easy to implement in bevy_scriptum.
 All you need is to define all needed functions in script: